-Everything in the Salish Sea is connected in one
+Everything in the Salish

 great circle.
 From the orcas to the water to the land and the trees.
-Every thing is connected.
+Everything is connected.
 In this piece I wanted to acknowledge the land, the water and the community that ties us together.
 The water is painted following the grain of the wood panel, and the whales are revealed through the shape of the grain.
 The shore and the trees are painted from the lines of the grain as well to acknowledge their connection within the circle.